 COSFS allows you to mount COS buckets locally and work with the objects in Tencent Cloud COS in the same way as you do with a local file system.
 COSFS supports the following features:

 COSFS is built on S3FS.
-As the disk is required for COSFS′s read and write operations, COSFS is only suitable for simple management of mounted files, and does not support some features of a local file system.
-It cannot replace Cloud Block Storage (CBS) or Cloud File Storage (CFS) for the reason of performance.
-Please note:
+As the disk is required for COSFS′s read and write operations, COSFS is only suitable for simple management of the mounted files and does not support all features of a local file system.
+Besides, it cannot outperform Cloud Block Storage (CBS) or Cloud File Storage (CFS).
+To use COSFS, note that:

 Renameoperation on a file/folder is not atomic.

-list directory, COSFS has a limited performance, because remote access to the COS server is required.
+list directory, COSFS performs unsatisfactorily as it requires remote access to the COS server.

 cdcommand to switch to another directory and then mount and unmount the files at the mounting point.